CyberDefender369/Hello-You/README.md

 ## Project Walk-Through
-- Collect user name and age.
+- Collect the user's name and age.
-- Ask user where he or she lives.
+- Ask where the user lives.
-- Ask user about his or her hobby.
+- Ask about the user's hobbies.
 - Display a meaningful message.

 ![hello_you_v3](https://github.com/user-attachments/assets/98716390-9fed-47ca-8243-35112048d46b)